ayoskovich/personalSite/content/authors/admin/_index.md

 - Visitors
 ---

-I strive to be an effective thought partner to deliver actionable insights using technologies like Python, R, SAS, and many others.
-I am just as comfortable inverting a matrix as I am communicating complex analyses to non-technical stakeholders and am always on the lookout for opportunities to intertwine analytical models with business processes.
+I strive to be an effective thought partner that fuses quantitative data with qualitative knowledge.
+While I have the technnical skills in Python, SAS, and R to perform complex analyses, I believe my communication and consulting skills set me apart.
+This website is meant to display the wide breadth of my skills, interests, and even some of my personality!